yiisoft/yii2-httpclient/docs/guide/usage-data-formats.md

  - [[\yii\httpclient\Client::FORMAT_RAW_URLENCODED]] - urlencoded by PHP_QUERY_RFC3986 query string
  - [[\yii\httpclient\Client::FORMAT_XML]] - XML format

-Each format is covered by 2 entities: 'formatter' and 'parser'.
+Each format is covered by two entities: 'formatter' and 'parser'.
 Formatter determines the way content of the request should be composed from data.
 Parser determines how raw response content should be parsed into data.

 [[\yii\httpclient\Client]] automatically chooses corresponding formatter and parser for all format mentioned above.